nextcloud/documentation/admin_manual/installation/deployment_recommendations.rst

    >> /etc/fstab``.

 * Memory Caching
-   A memcache speeds up server performance, and ownCloud supports four memcaches; refer to `Configuring Memory Caching`_ for information on selecting and configuring a memcache.
+   A memcache speeds up server performance, and Nextcloud supports four memcaches; refer to `Configuring Memory Caching`_ for information on selecting and configuring a memcache.